V4Fire/Client/src/components/super/i-input-text/README.md

 #### [regExps]

 A dictionary with RegExp-s as values.
-Keys of the dictionary are interpreted as non-terminal symbols for the component mask, i.e., you can add new non-terminal symbols.
+The dictionary keys are interpreted as non-terminal symbols for the component mask, i.e. you can add new non-terminal symbols.

 ```